-These Gluten-Free Vegan Cornbread Muffins are moist and fluffy, super easy to make and perfectly rich!
-They’re a great side dish, breakfast, snack or dessert!
+These Gluten-Free Vegan Cornbread Muffins are moist and fluffy, perfectly rich, and have a nutty flavour!
+They're made in one bowl using simple ingredients and are super easy to make.
+They're also refined sugar free and yeast-free.
+A great side dish, breakfast, snack or dessert!

 Scroll down to the bottom of the post for the full recipe.